161st Medical Group Completes Joint-Service Training at NAS Sigonella

 |0

-This work, 161st Medical Group Completes Joint-Service Training at NAS Sigonella [Image 5 of 5], by SSgt Shane Sanders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 161st Medical Group Completes Joint-Service Training at NAS Sigonella, by SSgt Shane Sanders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.